Rza7199/Volunteer-Match-Application/METRICS.md

 # CTR Tracking

 -Track impressions and clicks for "Sign Up" and "Login" buttons to calculate CTR.
 Save **button_impression** and **button_click** events in Firebase Analytics.

+### Adoptation
+- Firebase automatically track adoptation with the default events, such as first_open and screen_view.
+- First_open open tracks the number of new users start using your app
+- screen_view track the those user time spend on the app.